guettli/programming-guidelines/README.md

 ### Love your docs

 I have seen it several times on github.
 Just have a look at the README files on github.
-They starts with "Installing", then "Configuring" ...
+They starts with "Installing", "Configuring", then "Special Cases"...

 What is missing?
-An Introduction!
+An introduction!
 Just some sentences what this great project is all about.
 Programmers prefer the details to the big picture, the overview.

+But "Project simple-foo simplifies foo" is not enough.
+What is "foo"?

 Dear programmers, learn to relax and look at the thing you create like a new comer.
 Imagine a new comer who know how to add two integers with his favorite programming